aplteam/Cider/mkdocs/docs/api.md

     config←ReadProjectConfigFile project

-Where `project` is a fully qualified path to a project folder, Cider returns the contents of the project’s config file as a parameter namespace.
+Where `project` is a path to a project folder, Cider returns the contents of the project’s config file as a parameter namespace.

 The path may or may not terminate in the filename `cider.config`.

-Side effect: if the function does not find the sub-keys `dependency.tatin` and `dependency.nuget` in the file it creates them and writes them there.
+__Side effect__ if the function does not find the sub-keys `dependency.tatin` and `dependency.nuget` in the file it creates them and writes them there.

+:fontawesome-solid-terminal:
-See also [`]CIDER.ProjectConfig`](user-commands.md#project-config).
+[`]CIDER.ProjectConfig`](user-commands.md#project-config).

 ## :fontawesome-solid-code: WriteProjectConfigFile